London photography: wildlife in the city

 What is the course about?

-This one day workshop will be an opportunity to make images of landscapes, flora and fauna in the company of an experienced wildlife, landscape and environmental photographer.
+These three morning workshops will be an opportunity to make images of landscapes, flora and fauna in the company of an experienced wildlife, landscape and environmental photographer.
 There will be a few surprises along the way.
+Each week, the workshop will take place in a different park in London: Hyde Park, Regents Park and St.James’s Park.
+Joining instructions will be provided when you register.

-It will provide you with the space, literal and metaphorical, to hone your photography skills and thinks about the principles and skills that will help you make photographs that tell a story.
+They will provide you with the space, literal and metaphorical, to hone your photography and think about the principles and skills that will help you make photographs that tell a story.

 What will we cover?